 No, we can’t help you entirely avoid taxes (or death), but we can set up a plan to minimize the tax bite.
 Think about what you can save if we get a plan in place.
-A reduction of taxes each and every year of a hopefully, very long retirement.
-That could add up to a big ol’ chunk of change.
-More for you and less for the government.
+A reduction of taxes each and every year of a hopefully very long retirement.
+That could add to a big ol’ chunk of change—more for you and less for the government.

-Taxes go up, taxes go down, rules change, deductions come and go.
+Taxes go up.
+Taxes go down.
+Rules change, and deductions come and go.
 You can expect many tax law changes before and during retirement.
 Creating a mix of taxable, non-taxable, and partially taxable income enables you to devise a withdrawal strategy to handle almost any change in your tax situation.

 Manage the Medicare Premium Surcharges

-MAGI is adjusted gross income plus tax-exempt interest and tax-exempt foreign income and includes; Retirement plan distributions, Social Security.
+MAGI is adjusted gross income plus tax-exempt interest and tax-exempt foreign income and includes Retirement plan distributions and Social Security.
 It also includes capital gains, interest, and dividends from non-retirement investment accounts.

 Retirement Distribution Flexibility